Blobscan/blobscan/README.md

 Create a `.env` file with environment variables.
 You can use the `.env.example` file as a reference.

-Below you can find a list of optional variables:
+Below you can find a list of supported variables:

 ### Blobscan Website